Would you be driving a Volvo around a Formula One track?

 There are horses for courses and aren’t we lucky we live in a country where we have so much quality, variety and access to great horses.
 The question that I often ask is, what is the difference between the horse you want and the horse you need?

-As a parent you will be only too aware of what horse your child wants, but is that also the horse they need?
+As a rider you will be only too aware of what horse you want, but is that also the horse you need?

 All too often riders pick the wrong horse for their needs and for their dreams.

 We would never consider training a Shetland pony to be an A Grade (1.50m jump height) showjumping horse, nor attempt to turn a Clydesdale (heavy carriage type horse) into a racehorse.
 So why do we buy a five-year-old Thoroughbred for a ten-year-old child just so that they can ‘grow up together’—or a three-year-old Warmblood for a beginner rider who still needs to find their balance?
 It just doesn’t make sense.

 I know I run the risk of making myself unpopular but stick with me and I will explain why I have this view.

 I speak from experience.
 When I was growing up in Germany, my parents—non-horsey and far too trusting in my old riding coach—bought me, a very inexperienced fourteen-year-old rider, a four-year-old Warmblood.
 Although he was a very talented showjumper, he was a real handful and incredibly good at bucking—especially when he worked out that this was the easiest way to get me off.
 My parents thought I just needed to learn to ‘hang on’ and my coach was very happy to book me in for riding lessons three times per week, plus extra tuition and help at competitions—all which came with a hefty price tag.